Table of Contents

 Regardless of the nature of your divorce, our attorneys will fight to get you the terms you need.
 You can count on our firm to handle your case discreetly and with the diligence necessary to protect your future.

 Perhaps one of the most contentious divorce issues is custody.
+Custody battles in a divorce can profoundly impact children.
 If you have children, the chances are high that you and your spouse may not agree on every detail regarding the children’s custody.

 When deciding or approving child custody agreements, your judge will make every decision according to the child’s best interests.
 Therefore, it is crucial that your arrangement proposals do the same.
 This is why it is important to have an advocate on your side fighting for the provisions you feel are important.